Energy in Iowa

 Iowa is one of the largest states by electric production and the largest one that does not produce petroleum.

 In 2021, Iowa had a total summer capacity of 21,771 MW through all of its power plants, and in 2022 Iowa had a net generation of 71,316 gigawatt-hours.
 The corresponding electrical energy generation mix was 62.4% wind, 25.4% coal, 9.2% natural gas, 1.6% hydroelectric, 1% solar, 0.2% petroleum and 0.3% biomass.
 Small-scale solar, which includes customer-owned photovoltaic panels, delivered 308 GWh to the state's electrical grid.

 Iowa has been among the top-five energy-consuming states, due in large part to its productive agriculture industry.
 State regulators implemented the nation's first renewable portfolio standard (RPS) applied to investor-owned utilities in 1983.
 The goal of 105 megawatts was soon met, and was exceeded nearly 100 times over by the end of 2019.
 All electrical utility customers have had the option to support further expansion of renewable generation since 2004, and regulators have also taken steps to encourage greater efficiency of energy use.
 Iowa has produced more electricity than it has consumed since 2008.

 Ethanol

 In 2022, Iowa was estimated to produce 4,500,000,000 U.S.gal of ethanol per year, a quarter of the national capacity.
 As such, Iowa is the largest state by ethanol production capacity.
 However, the state's production is nearing capacity for its 42 plants.

 Hydroelectric

 According to National Hydropower Association, Iowa produces 980,000 MWh through conventional hydropower.
 On the Mississippi River, Iowa has four hydroelectric plants.
 The largest is found in Keokuk.

 Hydroelectric dams were originally used for grinding grain in the 1830s.
 However, they are being dismantled for environmental purposes.

 Nuclear

-Duane Arnold Energy Center is Iowa's only nuclear power plant and began decommissioning in 2020; in 2024, they are considering reopening it to help power AI data center projects in Iowa.
+Duane Arnold Energy Center is Iowa's only nuclear power plant and began decommissioning in 2020; as of 2024, they are considering reopening it to help power AI data center projects in Iowa.

 Solar power

 Iowa produced 349 megawatts of solar power installed as of March 2022.
+Rooftop solar panels alone can produce 20% of Iowa's energy.